vinzlercodes/Sentence-Sentiment-Analyzer/README.md

 A 1D Convolution Neural Network is used for modelling of the NLP system.

-The project is trained on the **Sentiment140** dataset consisting of 16 million tweets which can found [here](http://help.sentiment140.com/for-students).
+The project is trained on the **Sentiment140** dataset consisting of 160,000 tweets which can found [here](http://help.sentiment140.com/for-students).

 **Implementation**: